 Thermal Break Section

 Silence is golden.
-Constant outside noise, whether from the vehicle or air traffic, dogs, wildlife, machinery, or loud neighbors, can present a serious intrusion in your home life.
+Constant outside noise, whether from the vehicle or air traffic, dogs, wildlife, machinery, or loud neighbours, can present a serious intrusion in your home life.

 Slim Windows